ChinTzu/Node.js-Angular/README.md

    Go on [official mongoDb website](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/).
    Follow the instruction to install mongoDb on your local machine

-3. After getting the code execute the following commands for each project,/ run command 'npm install' for '/server' and '/client' to install dependencies.
+3. After getting the code execute the following commands for each project\
+   run command 'npm install' for '/server' and '/client' to install dependencies.

 # Application Walkthrough
 Open the web browers with http://localhost:4200/

 ![image](https://user-images.githubusercontent.com/16623796/86535172-f213fe80-bf10-11ea-9834-efdd7609cf1f.png)